Philly’s Naked Bike Ride Of 2019 Rescheduled To Warmer Date

 — Libertarian Populism (@SemperArgentum) March 24, 2019

-The Morning Call, a separate local news outlet jested that part of the reason the organizers decided to change the date to something a little warmer was to help the nude cyclists “avoid shrinkage.”
+The Morning Call, a local news outlet, jested that part of the reason the organizers decided to change the date to something a little warmer was to help the nude cyclists “avoid shrinkage.”

 The purpose of the ride is for cyclists wearing as little or as much clothing as they want – per the “bare what you dare” moto – to come out and advocate for safety for bike riders on the streets and body positivity.

-Each year the program attracts thousands of riders who sport little to no clothing while decorating their body in costumes, glitter, and body paint.
+Each year the program attracts thousands of riders who sport little-to-no clothing while decorating their body in costumes, glitter, and body paint.

 Philly Naked Bike Ride 2019 rescheduled from September to August https://t.co/rPn8X7Avbo via @thephillyvoice